jcouv/jcouv.github.io/_drafts/2015-09-14-diophantine-equations-and-turing-decidability.md

 Diophantine equations and Turing decidability

-Diophantine equations are polynomials with integer coefficients and solutions.
+Diophantine equations are polynomials with integer coefficients and variables.
 They can be used to define Diophantine sets.
 To do so, you separate the variables of the polynomial into parameters and unknowns.
 Then the set of parameter values such that the polynomial's unknowns can be solved is called a Diophantine set.
 And any set for which you can find such a polynomial is a Diophantine set.